Jitendra Vaswani

 That’s the odd thing about the brain: in order to comprehend something, the brain has to zero down on a certain piece of data.

 The ability to pay attention enables us to filter out information that is not important to us and to select the data that will enter and remain in our consciousness.
-Because the human focus is limited, and we simply cannot give our attention to everything, what we chose to “pay attention to” is determined by our attention.

 The brains of your readers are highly discriminating.
 Therefore, we need to provide them with a reason to pay attention to the information that we provide rather than the myriad of other things that are available to them that they might be listening to.